 ** Cashews will become slimy and develop a nasty taste if allowed to soak too long or dry out too slowly.
 Pistachios will also fall apart into mush if soaked too long.
 This is because cashews and pistachios are not truly raw, but get heated after harvest to extract them from the inedible fruit and skins in which they grow.

-If you do soak them at all, dry cashews and pistachios thoroughly in a 200 to 250 degree oven—the enzymes have already been destroyed during initial processing.
+If you do soak them, and plan to eat them whole, dry cashews and pistachios thoroughly in a 200 to 250 degree oven—the enzymes have already been destroyed during initial processing.